microsoft/verona/docs/opsem.md

 * Type tests and `typeof` for Ref Type.
 * Embedded object fields?
 * Arrays?
 Or model them as objects?
-* For a reference to a primitive on the stack, build a wrapper object.
+* Stack references?
+The container is a frame instead of an object.
+* Region safety.
 * Undecided region.
 * Region entry points.
 * Region deallocation.